tmoroney/videoprism-mlx/FLAX_TO_MLX_CONVERSION_GUIDE.md

 ---

 ## Conversion Strategy

-### 1. Direct Implementation Approach
 Because there are no automated Flax → MLX conversion utilities, I reimplemented the model directly in MLX.
-This provided:
-- **Full control** over numerical behavior
-- **Clear mapping** between Flax and MLX components
-- **Easier debugging** and maintainability

-### 2. Layer-by-Layer Equivalence
+### Layer-by-Layer Equivalence
 Each Flax component was mapped to an equivalent MLX implementation:

 | Flax Component | MLX Component | Key Differences |